7 Best Sales Analytics Software on G2: My Go-to Picks (2026)

 • Reviewers often highlight Einstein AI and the platform’s customizable dashboards as major strengths, helping them turn complex sales data into actionable insights.

-What G2 users like about Salesforce Sales Cloud:
+What G2 users like about Agentforce Sales (formerly Salesforce Sales Cloud):

 • Users on G2 say the platform’s extensive capabilities can require thoughtful setup and learning, but once teams are onboarded, it delivers impressive functionality and value.

-• Reviewers also note that it’s typically better suited for larger organizations with the budget and resources to maximize its value, rather than smaller teams looking for something more lightweight.
+• Reviewers also note that it’s typically better suited for larger organizations with the budget and resources to maximize its value.
+For smaller teams, it can still be a strong option, especially when viewed as a long-term investment that delivers increasing value as adoption deepens.

-What G2 users dislike about Salesforce Sales Cloud:
+What G2 users dislike about Agentforce Sales (formerly Salesforce Sales Cloud):

 2. HubSpot Sales Hub: Best for small businesses